 A. You must be a registered voter in Washington County, over the age of 18, and able to read and write the English language.
 Be able to get along with fellow poll workers, deal with voters in a courteous, efficient fair manner and follow specified procedures, as set by Arkansas Election Laws.

 Q. What steps do I take to become a Poll Worker?

 A. You must fill out an application with the Washington County Human Resource office, when the position becomes available.
 Then you will be called by the Election Commission to be interviewed and upon your hiring attend a county orientation and poll worker orientation.
-At your county orientation you will need your social security card (non-laminated) and current driver’s license or state id.
-You will then be assigned to specific polling place.
+At your county orientation you will need to bring certain documents to fill out an I9 ( such as a social security card (non-laminated), passport and current driver’s license or state id) You will then be assigned to specific polling place.

 Q. Is this a volunteer position?

-A. No, poll workers are paid $8.80 an hour for a 13 hour day.
+A. No, poll workers are paid $10.30 an hour and typically work a 13 hour day.
 However, because the General Election year is every other year, election work can be sporadic and should never be considered full or part time employment.

 Q. What are the hours?